-- If an employee is not severely ill, but medical care seems necessary, the employee’s emergency contact will be notified so that arrangements can be made for care and transportation to a healthcare facility OTHER THAN a hospital emergency room.
-The healthcare facility will be contacted in advance of arrival and informed that the employee might have COVID-19.
-If immediate medical care does not appear necessary, the ill employee will be sent home to self-isolate and directed to contact his/her medical provider for guidance.
-If necessary, transportation home will be arranged with the employee’s emergency contact.
-If other transportation is required, the transporter will be advised in advance of arrival that the person may have COVID-19.
+- If an employee is not severely ill, but medical care seems necessary, the employee’s emergency contact is notified so that arrangements can be made for care and transportation to a healthcare facility OTHER THAN a hospital emergency room.
+The healthcare facility is contacted in advance of arrival and informed that the employee might have COVID-19.
+If immediate medical care does not appear necessary, the ill employee is sent home to self-isolate and directed to contact his/her medical provider for guidance.
+If necessary, the transportation home is arranged with the employee’s emergency contact.
+If other transportation is required, the transporter is advised in advance of arrival that the person may have COVID-19.

-- There is a six-feet distance between students in the classroom.
+- There is a six-foot distance between students in the classroom.
 Desks face the same direction.

-- Larger spaces such as All Saints Hall is used as classrooms for larger classes.
-Furniture and decorations were removed from classrooms to offer as much space as possible.
+- Larger spaces such the school gym will be considered for use as classrooms for larger classes.
+Furniture and decorations have been removed from classrooms to offer as much space as possible.
 Educational posters and signs reminding students, teachers, and staff to wash their hands, keep a distance, etc. are posted throughout the school (classrooms, bathrooms, and hallways).

-- Class sizes (depending on the size of each classroom) are capped for in-person instruction to allow for the proper physical distancing required at this time.
+- Class size (depending on the size of each classroom) is capped for in-person instruction to allow for the proper physical distancing required at this time.

 - Teachers and staff wear cloth or disposable masks.
-Teachers may remove their masks when they are providing instruction (in order to be heard clearly), but they must wear face shields and remain at least six-feet apart.
-Where contact is predictably less than 6 feet or difficult to maintain, the teacher is required to wear the additional personal protective equipment of a face shield (in addition to a cloth or disposable mask).
+Where contact is predictably less than 6 feet or difficult to maintain, the teacher wears the additional personal protective equipment of a clear face shield (in addition to a cloth or disposable mask).

 - Students use their own supplies located at or near their desks instead of sharing supplies and resources.
 When this is not possible, materials are disinfected after each use.

 - Recess is held outside, weather permitting.
+Students can engage in non-contact play maintaining physical distance.
+Hand sanitization/cleaning occurs after recess.
 Staggered recess periods are scheduled for students in grades K-5th grade.

-- Lunch: Lunch is eaten in the classroom or outside (students sitting six feet apart) and students are asked to bring lunch from home.
-Proper handwashing takes place before lunch.
+- Lunch: Lunch is eaten in the classroom (students sitting six feet apart) and students are asked to bring lunch from home.
+Proper hand washing takes place before lunch.
 Face masks are permitted to be removed while eating.
 Meals cannot include peanut or tree nut products.

 - The ventilation system is regularly maintained and is on a service contract.
 During school operations, the HVAC system remains in fan mode to ensure a sufficient exchange of air in each classroom with the system configured to allow for the greatest amount of intake of outdoor air possible.
 Filtration was increased to MERV-13 in early August 2020 after consultation with the HVAC contractor regarding equipment specifications.

-- Computer: Chromebooks are used for classes.
+- Computers: Chromebooks are used by students for classes.
 Each Chromebook is cleaned with a disinfectant wipe before it is assigned to a student.

-- Although our school library is closed to students, we hope to make school library books available later in the school year.
-Based on student interests and requests, books are brought into the classrooms on a cart.
-After books are returned, they are quarantined before they are placed back into circulation.
+- Although our school library is currently closed to students, we hope to make school library books available in the future when positivity rates of COVID-19 are significantly reduced.
+Based on student interests and requests, books will be brought into the classrooms on a cart.
+After books are returned, they will be quarantined before they are placed back into circulation.

-- Students are dismissed to carline from their homeroom classes one family/student at a time to ensure proper physical distancing is followed.
-Teachers/staff call the names of students via walkie talkie as parents remain in their cars in a single row carline.
+- Students are dismissed to carline from their class homeroom one family/student at a time to limit the number of students in the hallway.
+Teachers/staff call the names of students via walkie-talkie as parents remain in their cars in a single row carline.

 - The school Physician Assistant/nurse, Mrs. Maureen Earner, and office staff monitor the rate of student illness and absenteeism as well as any related health information on a daily basis.

-- Due to the lack of interest in Extended Day Care by our school families, Extended Day (before and after school) is not available at this time.
+- Due to the lack of interest in Extended Day care by our school families, Extended Day (before and after school) is NOT available for this current school year.

 - Teachers utilize Google Classroom or online resources to assign homework as much as possible (in order to limit transfer of physical materials back and forth as much as possible).

-- All enrolled students must have current paperwork and updated immunizations per Virginia state requirements whether learning from home or in the school building.
-(This from VDH and VDOE – no waivers allowed).
+- Per the VDH and VDOE all enrolled students must have current paperwork and updated immunizations per Virginia state requirements whether learning from home or in the school building.
+No waivers allowed.

-- Dining table chairs have been removed from the Teachers’ Lounge.
-Cleaning and disinfecting supplies are readily available and must be used to sanitize appliances such as the microwave before each use.
+- Dining table chairs and appliances such as coffee makers have been removed from the Teachers’ Lounge.
+Cleaning and disinfecting supplies are readily available and must be used to sanitize appliances such as the microwave after each use.
 Staff clean and disinfect the lounge and bathrooms at least three times a day.